 Explico (eks-plí-cō) is a Latin word, which means to unfold, unfurl, disentangle, and solve.
 At Explico Engineering, we strive to embody the meaning of this word through the detailed investigation of complex scenarios.

-We’re a scientific and engineering consulting firm specializing in collision reconstruction, biomechanics, human factors, transportation engineering, and mechanical failure analysis.
+We’re a scientific and engineering services firm specializing in human factors, collision reconstruction, biomechanics, marine incidents, mechanical failure analysis, and much more.
 We assist clients in understanding complex technical problems by:

 About our Human Factors Practice:

 Explico’s human factors practice provides services related to human performance and safety as applied to individual products or components as well as in systems of various sizes and levels of complexity.
 Our services include:

 Consumer product safety and hazard evaluation

 Analyzing visual perception, attention, perception-response time (PRT), decision making, and auditory perception during real-world situations

 Safety and risk analysis